HumphreyBoaGart/grackle/bin/gruser.md

 A checklist of basic things that the User Management utility needs to eventually do:

 ## `gruser new`
-- Populate homedir with skeleton dir
+- ~~Populate homedir with skeleton dir~~
+- Fix permissions on homedir